Herzlich tut mich verlangen: Musical settings

 The hymn was used as the base for a 1640 composition by Johann Crüger and a four-part setting by Samuel Scheidt, written in 1650.
 Johann Pachelbel used it in part 3 of his chorale preludes on hymns about dying, Musicalische Sterbens-Gedancken.
 Georg Philipp Telemann wrote a cantata of the title, translated to singable English as My longing is unbounded, for the feast of Purification.
-Johann Sebastian Bach used the hymn in his chorale prelude, BWV 727, and for his Weimar cantata Komm, du süße Todesstunde, BWV 161.
+Johann Sebastian Bach used the hymn in the chorale prelude BWV 727 and the Weimar cantata Komm, du süße Todesstunde, BWV 161.
+It is also the first and last chorale in Bach's Christmas Oratorio.

 Johannes Brahms composed two chorale preludes as part of his Eleven Chorale Preludes, Op.
 122, in 1896.
 Max Reger composed a chorale prelude as No. 14 of his 52 Chorale Preludes, Op.
 67 in 1902.
 Jahn Topeit (born 1967) composed a setting for three instruments, titled Gedanken über den Choral "Herzlich tut mich verlangen" (Reflections on the chorale ...), published by Hofmeister in 1998.
 Bernhard Krol wrote a partita for organ, translated to "My Heart Is Filled With Longing / Partita about dying blessedly.
 Paul Simon used it for the basis of his song American Tune.